John Eric Ellison, Amaranthine

 ISBN: 1638217432; 978-1638217435

-Two jewelry thieves in France, an old man and his daughter, had a couple of Amun’s guns and were waiting for the incursion.
-Then they would rush into a job, grab the jewels and blast their way out, if they had to.
+In France, two thieves — an old man and his daughter — had a couple of Amun’s guns and were waiting for the incursion.
+Then they would rush into a job, grab the jewels and blast their way out if they had to.
 Timing and patience meant everything.
 Why did they believe the invasion would occur?
 One thing the entire world had come to understand was that if Lilith and Amun both said it’s going to happen, then it would.

-The incursion started with flashes of light, seemingly from everywhere they looked, and what sounded like gunshots all over France.
+The incursion started with flashes of light, seemingly from everywhere they looked, and sounded like gunshots all over France.
 War had once again come to destroy peace.
-Tiny strikes of electricity could be seen within a faint cobalt blue haze at varying distances above the ground.
-The mist had a pattern that suggested some form of reiteration like a grid.
+Tiny electricity strikes could be seen within a faint cobalt blue haze at varying distances above the ground.
+The mist had a pattern that suggested some form of reiteration, like a grid.

-The thieves looked at their weapons and found that small threads of bluish light connected their guns and then shot out into the air, into that same cobalt blue they could see everywhere they looked.
-Amun had promised to activate the weapons when the invasion started, so this blue haze was Amun in control.
+The thieves looked at their weapons and found that tiny threads of bluish light connected their guns and then shot out into the air, into that same cobalt blue they could see everywhere they looked.
+Amun had promised to activate the weapons when the invasion started.
+Amun was in control.
 That meant the attack had begun.

 “Papa,” the young thief said.
 “It’s time; let’s get in there.”